Greenway’s County Transportation Position

 Since traffic congestion is nonlinear, building Greenway, a countywide protected bike and pedestrian network, and modernizing our METRO bus system, may be enough to reduce gridlock or at the very least offer an alternative as auxiliary lane construction begins.

-Greenway recognizes half of all trips made in the United States are three miles or less.
+Greenway recognizes more than 50% of commute trips and 75% of shopping trips are 5 miles or less.
 Converting these trips to active transportation provides an opportunity to relieve congestion on surface streets and Highway 1.

 We support implementing the above options as fast “interim” solutions and conducting quantitative assessments of their effects on traffic prior to the onset of highway construction.